PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **Key signature changes mid-measure:**

 When a key signature changes at position `[measure beat]`:
-1. Current remembered state continues until the change point
+1. The remembered state up to the change point is discarded.
-2. At change point, new baseline takes effect
+2. The new key signature becomes the baseline immediately.
-3. Remembered state merges: new baseline + current alterations
+3. All octave-specific deviations are cleared (fresh state).
-4. Subsequent notes compare against merged state
+4. Subsequent notes compare against the new baseline exactly as if a new measure had begun.
+5. Courtesy accidentals are not applied across the key-change boundary (the key signature itself serves as the visual notification).

 **Example** (G major → E minor mid-measure):
 - Initial: `{:default {"F" :sharp}}`